haeky/pebble-watcher/README.md

 pebble-watcher
 ==============

-My friend wanted to know when the pebble steel is out so I made a script for him.
+My friend wanted to know when the Pebble Steel is out so I made a script for him.